$199.99 Buy It Now

 Video surveillance at home raises important questions about the balance between security and privacy.
 On one hand, employers may argue that video surveillance helps protect their property and ensure the safety of their employees.
 This can be especially important in high-risk industries or remote locations where security threats are a concern.

-See also How To Record Surveillance Video On Computer
+See also How Can You Store Surveillance Camera Video Online

 On the other hand, employees may feel that constant video monitoring infringes on their privacy rights.
 They may worry about being constantly watched and monitored, leading to feelings of distrust and discomfort.
 Additionally, there are concerns about the potential misuse of surveillance footage, such as tracking employees’ movements or activities outside of work hours.